 Technology land area requirements are calculated on a basis of starting with a square building with the required footprint and adding a non-fire buffer (10 feet) on three sides of each building and a fire buffer (40 feet) on the fourth side.
 The general configuration assumption is that the fire buffer will be located along the front side and the distance between buildings will be two times the non-fire buffer distance (20 feet) and, therefore, yard piping will not cross the fire buffer area.
-Thus, the minimum initial trench length is 20 feet (10 feet at inlet and 10 feet at outlet) for a system with one building or 30 feet (20 feet inlet and outlet and 10 feet between buildings) for a system with two buildings.
+Thus, the minimum initial trench length is 20 feet (10 feet at inlet and 10 feet at outlet) for a system with one buildings.
 Since the inlet and outlet piping may not always line up and may extend inside the building perimeter, an offset distance is added to the 10 foot buffer distance based on the building size.
-The offset distance is assumed to be 1⁄2 the length of one side of the building footprint (based on square root of total building footprint).
+The offset distance is assumed to be 1/4 the length of one side of the building footprint (based on square root of total building footprint).